fabiofanelli1/scraperX/README.md

 - **Monitors X.com automatically** — Every 5 minutes (configurable), the script runs targeted searches on X.com looking for tweets that contain both the vendor name (Fortinet, Microsoft, Cisco) and the word "vulnerability", filtered by English and Italian language and limited to the last 2 days
 - **Shows only new results** — Thanks to a built-in deduplication system, each tweet is displayed only once.
 If the script runs for hours, you'll only see new tweets compared to previous cycles
-- **Requires no API keys** — VulnWatch doesn't use X's official APIs (which are paid and heavily rate-limited).
+- **Requires no API keys** — ScraperX doesn't use X's official APIs (which are paid and heavily rate-limited).
 It uses Selenium to simulate a real browser and navigate search pages just like a regular user would
 - **Protects your credentials** — X session cookies are encrypted on disk with AES-256 and are never stored in plaintext.
 The session auto-renews on every cycle, so you only need to export cookies from your browser once
 - **Is easily extensible** — You can add new vendors, modify queries, change languages, or adjust the monitoring interval by editing a few lines of configuration

 ### Real-World Usage Example

 You're a sysadmin managing Fortinet firewalls and Windows servers.
-You launch VulnWatch in a terminal (or in the background via tmux):
+You launch ScraperX in a terminal (or in the background via tmux):

 ```
-$ python x_search.py --headless
+$ python scraperx.py --headless
 🔐 Cookie password: ********
 ✅ Cookie-based login successful!
 ✅ Monitor started.
 Press Ctrl+C to stop.